Vithabai Bhau Mang Narayangaonkar: Awards and recognition

 She achieved high appreciation and thereby her troupe was honoured with the most prestigious President's award in the Tamasha genre of art.
 She was called "Tamasha Samradini" (Tamasha Empress) by her fans and also honoured so by the government.

 Government of Maharashtra has instituted annual "Vithabai Narayangavkar Lifetime Achievement Award" in her memory in 2006.
 The award is conferred on those who had extensively contributed to the preservation and propagation of the Tamasha Art.
 The award is being conferred since 2006 and noted recipients of the awards are Smt.
-Kantabai Satarkar, Vasant Avsarikar, Smt Sulochana Nalawade, Haribhau Badhe, Smt Mangala Bansode (daughter of Vithabai), Sadhu Patsute, Ankush Khade, Prabha Shivanekar, Bhima Sangavikar, Gangaram Kavathekar, Smt Radhabai Khode Nashikkar, Madhukar Nerale.
+Kantabai Satarkar, Vasant Avsarikar, Smt Sulochana Nalawade, Haribhau Badhe, Mangala Bansode (daughter of Vithabai), Sadhu Patsute, Ankush Khade, Prabha Shivanekar, Bhima Sangavikar, Gangaram Kavathekar, Smt Radhabai Khode Nashikkar, Madhukar Nerale.
 Lokshahir Bashir Momin Kavathekar has been conferred with this award for year 2017-18, for his lifelong contribution to the folk art, Lavani and to the field of Tamasha.

-Ms Gulab Sangamnerkar has been conferred with this award for year 2018-19 for her contribution to the Lavani and to the field of Tamasha.
+Ms Gulab Sangamnerkar has been conferred with this award for year 2018–19 for her contribution to the Lavani and to the field of Tamasha.

-Mr. Aatambar Shirdhonkar (for year 2019-20) and Ms Sandhya Mane (for year 2020-21) has been selected for this award due to their contribution to the field of Tamasha.
+Mr. Aatambar Shirdhonkar (for year 2019–20) and Ms Sandhya Mane (for year 2020–21) has been selected for this award due to their contribution to the field of Tamasha.

+In popular culture

+Eetha, a 2026 biopic starring Shraddha Kapoor is based on the life of Vithabai.